 A conversation on Facebook recently veered into the weeds, as they sometimes do.
 We reflected on the back and forth of digital text and decided it was time to bring the conversation out of bubbles and into whole paragraphs.
 Asking us directly about who invented the pop-up adventure playground model highlighted some confusion among folks who are new to the field, and some who have been around for years.

 Playwork is a beautiful approach that is older than we are, and much bigger than any of us.
-Suzanna and I have been in Playwork for more than a decade apiece, and one thing we’ve learned in both PhD and frontline practice is that the story of ideas matter.
+Suzanna and I have been in Playwork for more than a decade apiece, and one thing we’ve learned in both PhD and frontline practice is that the stories of ideas matter.
 That’s not about ownership but inheritance.
 If you don't know the history of an idea, you can't engage deeply in its practice.
 How can you critique or improve upon something you don’t really understand?

 Our small contribution to this field is the Pop-Up Adventure Playground model.
 We’ll talk about what we developed and what we didn’t, what we inherited and how we’ve shared it with others.
 So get comfortable folks, it’s time for a little story!